bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 - **Professional Interface**: Clean PyQt6-based interface with KiCad color themes
 - **Multi-layer Support**: Handle complex multi-layer PCB designs with front/back copper visualization
 - **GPU-Accelerated Routing**: Routing algorithms in CUDA
+- **Multi-algorithm routing**: Some boards are better suited to different algorithms
 - **Manhattan Routing**: Where OrthoRoute gets its name.
 It's a grid of traces, vertical on one layer, horizontal on the other
+- **Lee's Algorithm**: The most 'traditional' autorouting algorithm.
 - **It's a KiCad Plugin**: Just download and install with the Plugin Manager

 ## Screenshots

 ![Screenshot 1, showing an Arduino clone](/images/ConnM/OrthorouteScreenshot1.png)

+## More on the GitHub

+This document is a compliment to the README in [the Github repository](https://github.com/bbenchoff/OrthoRoute).
+The README provides information about

 ## Performance